pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 And yet most people own one or want to own one.
 They have their uses, some at which they excel.
 So they're here and we need to think about them.

-But that doesn't change the fact that we should not think about a world without cars because it could really be a much better world for everyone.
+But that doesn't change the fact that we should think about a world without cars because it could really be a much better world for everyone.
 And we shouldn't insist to keep building our world around cars or make cars a core assumption in our "cultural stack".

 The same holds true for print equation layout.